textpattern/textpattern.github.io/themes/front-end-themes.md

 If you later delete the theme from the Themes panel and not the equivalent package sitting in the <i>themes</i> directory, the contextual menu at top of the Themes panel appears again with the external theme appearing in the drop-down menu, ready to be imported again if you so desire, or not.
 Only when all external themes sitting in the <i>themes</i> directory are in the Themes panel table, too, will the dropdown not be present.

+### Updating imported themes

+(Forthcoming)

-## Textpattern handling of imported themes
+## System handling of imported themes

-To ensure a given theme imported into your installation does not literally break everything, Textpattern uses a few safeguards when importing themes.
-It’s all centred around an expected default structure.
-Any theme package that does not have a minimum default structure will be ‘augmented’ by Textpattern automatically upon importation.
-This is useful, say, when theme designers choose the hack-from-scratch approach versus the sensible create-via-Textpattern approach.
+To ensure a theme imported into your installation does not literally break your front-end, Textpattern uses a few safeguards when importing.
+It’s centred around a default package structure that matches the minimum essential assets needed by Textpattern to function correctly.
+Any theme package that does not have the minimum essential structure will be ‘augmented’ by Textpattern automatically upon importation.
+This is useful, say, when theme designers choose the hack-from-scratch approach, instead of the sensible create-via-Textpattern approach, and distribute themes that lack essential files or the expected package organization.

-The following sections describe the various assets of a default theme package, and describe what Textpattern does when any imported theme strays from the norm.
-But don’t worry, Textpattern is relatively forgiving of differences in structure and that’s the whole point of augmenting at the import stage, to ensure something exists when it doesn’t so the theme works as intended.
+The following sections describe the various assets of a default theme package, and what Textpattern does when any imported theme strays from the norm.
+But don’t worry, Textpattern is relatively forgiving of differences in package contents and organization.
+That’s the whole point of augmenting imported packages at the import state; to ensure theme’s mostly work as intended, and can be manually tweaked thereafter to bring them into better alignment with your own site structure.

 ### The *manifest.json* file

-The initial theme directory will include a <i>manifest.json</i> file, in which the following six metadata items are found:
+Theme packages will include the essential <i>manifest.json</i> file, in which the following six metadata items are found:

 * `title`
 * `version`